5 Things Not to Do When Measuring Moisture in Wood Flooring

 And the data could even keep you from a lawsuit by showing that you adhered to the proper procedure for taking moisture measurements.

 Ultimately, keeping thorough records of all your data only helps your reputation.
-When future customers see that you operate with integrity, your reputation will speak for itself.
+Your reputation will speak for itself when future customers see that you operate with integrity.

 Some meters have a data recording and storage feature that can make saving the readings much easier.